sidart/bizdom/_posts/2020-02-22-how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames.md

  **Chawla** were the dealer of Chwal/Rice and **Doshi** from Persian /dush/‘shoulder’, denoting a hawker selling cloth (because the cloth was carried over the shoulder).

+Razdan came from Persian word “Raz,” meaning “secret” with the suffix “Dan,” meaning “keeper.”

 **Dewan** In Mughal India the dewan was usually the highest official in a state after the king.  **Amin** were government official concerned with investigation of land claims and revenue claims and ’.
 **Bakshi** came from Persian /bakhshī/‘paymaster’,  was the title of an official who distributed wages in the Muslim armies.
 Dalal ‘broker’, Majmudar ‘record-keeper’,  Shah ‘merchant’.